Asthma in Children (cont.)

 Children who have exercise-induced asthma develop asthma symptoms after vigorous activity, such as running, swimming, or biking.
 For some children, exercise is the only thing that triggers asthma; for other children, exercise as well as other factors, trigger symptoms.
 Young children with exercise-induced asthma may have subtle symptoms such as coughing or undue breathlessness after physical activity during play.
 Not every type or intensity of exercise causes symptoms in children with exercise-induced asthma.
 With the right medicine, most children with exercise-induced asthma can play sports like any other child.
 In fact, a significant portion of Olympic athletes have exercise-induced asthma they've learned to control.

 If exercise is a child's only asthma trigger, the doctor may prescribe a medication that the child takes before exercising to prevent airways from tightening up.
-Of course, asthma flares can still occur.
-Parents (or older children) must carry the proper "rescue" medication (such as inhalers) to all games and activities, and the child's school nurse, coaches, scout leaders, and teachers must be informed of the child's asthma.
+Of course, asthma flare-ups can still occur.
+Parents (or older children) must carry the proper "rescue" medication (such as metered-dose inhalers) to all games and activities, and the child's school nurse, coaches, scout leaders, and teachers must be informed of the child's asthma.
 Make sure the child will be able to take the medication at school as needed.